Robert W. Jacobel

-Those of us who work with Bob were glad to hear that he had received such recognition for his many years of work in Antarctica, but since Bob had never worked in this particular corner of the continent we wondered how the committee had decided that this was Bob's glacier.
+Those of us who work with Bob were glad to hear that he had received such recognition for his years of research in Antarctica, but since Bob had never worked in this particular corner of the continent we wondered how the committee had decided that this was Bob's glacier.
 Through the generosity of Drs.
 Robert Bindschadler and Patricia Vornberger at NASA/Goddard we received LandSat images of the region and set about investigating the story behind the Jacobel Glacier.

 It took some time, but we eventually discovered that the reason behind the naming of "Jacobel Glacier" was staring us right in the face.
 See the evidence for yourself!